 Develop rules for your community: You should also ensure your community has clear guidelines before you launch.
 This should set out rules to prevent things like inappropriate behavior and offensive content in the community, and define how members will be penalized for breaking the rules.

 This helps to keep your group members safe and comfortable.
 You should display the rules prominently within your community, so members can be made aware.
+Those are the first steps to community moderation.

 Get the finishing touches right

-Once the main set-up is complete, it can be tempting to make your community live right away.
+Once the main setup is complete, it can be tempting to make your community live right away.
 Before you do, make sure your community has good user design.
 There are some simple ways to implement this:

 Consistent branding: Make sure you use branding that’s consistent with your socials and any other platforms you use for your business.
 You want to be instantly recognisable to your followers.